wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 The following security processes and components contribute to this Azure AD Identity as a Service architecture:

-- Static or dynamic conditional access policies
+- Conditional access policies both static or dynamic

-- Enhanced authentication by using multifactor authentication
+- Using multifactor authentication enhanced authentication

-- Integrated vulnerability assessment using Azure Security Center
+- Subscribing to the standard SKU of Azure Security Center for its integrated vulnerability assessment

-- Credential management includes services, policies, and practices that issue, track, and update access to resources or services.
+- Strong credential management services, and policies.

-The following load balancing methods are available in WVD:
+The following load balancing methods are available in WVD.
+Breath-first and Depth-first load-balancing permits the customization for WVD host pools to match your deployment needs.

-- Breadth-first load balancing allows you to evenly distribute user sessions across the session hosts in a host pool.
+- Breadth-first is the default configuration that distributed new user sessions throughout the hosts in a host pool.
+This gives each user full control of the VM without sharing any resources.

-- Depth-first load balancing allows you to saturate a session host with user sessions in a host pool.
-When the first session host reaches its session limit threshold, the load balancer directs any new user connections to the next session host in the host pool until it reaches its limit, and so on.
+- Depth-first connects new users sessions to multi-session host till the maximum connections is reached.
+This is typically used to reduce cost.

 Several Remote Desktop clients such as Windows Desktop, Microsoft Store Client, and the most popular third-party OS devices include support for WVD.
 You can:

-- Access a full desktop in Windows 10 Enterprise multi-session, Windows 10 Enterprise, Windows Server 2012 R2 and newer, Windows 7 Enterprise Full Desktop for compatibility.
+- Access a full desktop in Windows 10 Enterprise multi-session, Windows 10 Enterprise, Windows Server 2012 R2 and newer, Windows 7 Enterprise Full Desktop for backward compatibility.
 - Access just the application from a preconfigured application group in a host pool.